koadman/platypusfarm/platypusfarm/docs/gvlsetup.md

 1. Go to [launch.genome.edu.au](http://launch.genome.edu.au)
 2. Fill out the form, copy in your EC2 credentials
-3. In "advanced options"->Flavor, select "Microbial GVL + Blank Indices"
+3. In "advanced options"->Flavor, select "GVL 4.2.0 Beta"
+4. Click "Create a cluster".
-4. Be patient (coffee might help)
+5. Be patient (coffee might help), when the cluster has fully booted click the web console link
-5. Enter Galaxy web interface
+6. Enter Galaxy web interface

+Occasionally the GVL web launcher fails to recognize that your GVL instance has completed launching.
+When this happens the GVL web console can be accessed by copying the IP address from the [NeCTAR dashboard](http://dashboard.rc.nectar.org.au/) and pasting it into the address bar in a new web browser tab.

 ## (Optional) connecting via ssh